If personal and emotional problems are making your life difficult, the counselling service at UWS can help.

 You can talk to us about anything that’s affecting your well-being, big or small.
-It can be a relief to talk to someone in confidence, who won't judge you and who can help you make sense of your situation.
+Your counsellor won't judge you, can help you make sense of your situation and support you to work out what you most need.

 The counselling team aims to create a safe, affirming and welcoming environment that embraces human diversity.
-It’s very important to us to provide equality of services and care to everyone, regardless of age, disability, race, sexual orientation, gender, gender identity, religion or belief
+It’s very important to us to provide equality of services and care to everyone, regardless of age, disability, race, sexual orientation, gender identity, religion or belief.

 If your issues are mostly academic, you might want to check out support for study.